hack-rice/7.5-new-hackers/README.md

 ## Establishing Our Environment
 We now know what tools we need for our project so let's get our development environment set up.
-Go to the terminal (or Command Prompt on Windows) and change into the directory where you want to store this project.
+Go to the terminal (or Cygwin on Windows) and change into the directory where you want to store this project.
 Within that directory, create a new virtualenv to isolate our application dependencies from other Python projects.

     virtualenv starterbot

-Activate the virtualenv:
+Activate the virtualenv (Mac/Linux):

     source starterbot/bin/activate

+Activate the virtualenv (Windows):

+    source starterbot/Scripts/activate

 Your prompt should now look like the one in this screenshot.